Prior to buying health coverage, it is important that you learn and understand the basics of health insurance and how it works.

 How you reach that out-of-pocket maximum is based on how much you pay for your medical care up front.
 This depends on your deductible and coinsurance percentage.
 The higher your deductible, the lower your monthly premiums will be, because you are willing to pay for some of your care up front.

-Remember, premiums are costs that you pay regardless of whether you use medical services.
+It is important to understand that premiums are costs that you pay regardless of whether you use medical services.
 Deductibles only become expenses once they are incurred.

 Let's say that you are in a serious accident.
 You've accumulated $50,000 in covered medical expenses.

 A sample health insurance plan might offer:

 Deductible: The amount you're responsible for paying for covered medical expenses before your health insurance plan begins to pay for covered medical expenses each year.